-At the end of 2018, I made 10 predictions about how I thought beauty trends were heading in 2019.
+At the end of 2018, I made 10 predictions about where I thought beauty trends were heading in 2019.
 We are now a little over half way through 2019, and it’s time to check in on those predictions.

 1. Glitter Galore!

-My Prediction: Glitter already made a huge comeback in 2018 with the rise of liquid glitter, and I predict the glitter train will only continue into 2019.
+My Prediction: Glitter is already made a huge comeback in 2018 with the rise of liquid glitter, and I predict the glitter train will only continue into 2019.
 Maybe we’ll even see some pressed glitter from more mainstream brands.

 Where Are They Now?: Boy was I right.
 Glitter is officially back in all its forms.
-Gone are the days of just easy to apply liquid glitter.
+Gone are the days of just easy-to-apply liquid glitter.
 We are now in the age of pressed glitters from brands like Colourpop, NYX, Violet Voss, and Too Faced and even loose glitters from brands like Anastasia Beverly Hills, Colourpop, and BH Cosmetics.
 Urban Decay even released an entire Heavy Metal Glitter Collection with glitter liners, gels, and lip glosses.

 2. Monochrome Eyeshadow Palettes